“The Fellowship of the Ring”

 Perhaps there is something about movies that is less capable of realism than is a book.
 For instance, you notice in the film when legions of troops are in battle gear, with helmets that make them anonymous, and yet the principal characters, who do the most killing, have their heads free in the midst of battle, just so we can identify them.
 But I’m not so sure the contrast works in only one direction, because in the book I did not picture Middle-Earth and its denizens as being quite so dirty, or full or wrinkles and imperfection (despite the make-up!)

 But I do know that some of Jackson’s choices push against realism: for instance, Tolkien reports that Rohan’s horses would not charge against the giant Mumakil, but Jackson has them weaving in and out of the elephants’ gargantuan legs, in what is quite possibly the moment that most resembles a video game.
-Again, going back to the battle that ended the first movie, you would think that such a contest would have its physical effects on the heroes, but after all that their sweat, stress, and toil, they begin their epic chase; possibly the only reason we don’t feel the lack of realism of running such distances after a battle is that we don’t see them running until the second movie.
+Again, going back to the battle that ended the first movie, you would think that such a contest would have its physical effects on the heroes, but after all that their sweat, stress, and toil, they begin their epic chase; possibly the only reason we don’t feel the unrealistic nature of running such distances after a battle is that we don’t see them running until the second movie.
 Now, I know that the novel does not depict ordinary beings; but Jackson’s choices have real consequences.
 They make either the characters seem more invulnerable, or war less lethal.
 As a veteran of war Tolkien was incapable of making the face of battle seem less lethal than it was; his choice, like Homer or the Beowulf-poet, was to make the characters more than ordinary, but even so, only up to a point.
 Tolkien depicted the Company as stopping to nurse wounds after all the fighting in Moria, but in the movie they appear remarkably unscratched; Tolkien depicted Merry as taking a long time to heal after falling on the field, but in the movie Merry is well again in time to join the final march to the Black Gate.

 Yet the physical face of battle – its risks, wounds, and fatalities – was not what interested Tolkien the most; that is why he so often skipped over battles or simply reported that they occurred.
 There are other things that capture his imagination.
-For one, he is interested in personal perception: since Frodo passes out of consciousness on Weathertop, Tolkien resumes the story when the hobbit wakes up much later; he doesn’t care to show the intervening confrontation.
+For one, he is interested in personal perception: since Frodo passes out on Weathertop, Tolkien resumes the story when the hobbit wakes up much later; he doesn’t care to show the intervening confrontation.
 The same is true when Pippin passes out at the Black Gate.

 Besides perception, the passage of time captures Tolkien’s imagination – particularly the loss it entails; its painful choices, its suffering.
 And its destruction: Tolkien shows us only the aftermath, the sheer physical carnage and waste, of the Ent attack on Isengard.
 This, the cost of the battle more than the battle itself, is what matters to him.
 His precise physical descriptions there amount to a vivid meditation on war’s procedures and its results.
-His whole book, in fact, offers a strong impression of sadness about the emotional costs of such struggles: the story of the Ents, and that of the Elves, breathes consciously with this regret, or sense of tragedy.
+His whole book, in fact, offers a strong impression of sadness about the emotional costs of such struggles: the story of the Ents, and that of the Elves, breathes consciously with this regret.
 Tolkien was not happy to end his novel with the triumph, and went several chapters more to describe the impact of the war on the hobbit’s homeland, as well as the tragic estrangement between soldiers and those who have continued their lives back home.
 He goes on so long that many readers have resented it, though I do not; and Jackson, notably, has chosen not to film any of these sequences, though his decision is understandable enough, given the needs of a three-hour film.